jaimebv/EDF-Port-FreeRTOS/README.md

 ```
 ---

-Clean and compile again the project.
+Clean and compile the project again.
 You should see the override error popping up in the console window.

 ```
 pio run -t clean